dharmafly/noodle/README.md

 To add a new theme:

 1. Create a new theme CSS file - copy an existing theme file and update the values in the front matter.
 The theme file comprises a YAML front matter section and a line including the `global.css` file.
-2. Add a new main SVG asset (optional)
+2. Add a new main SVG asset (optional).
 The SVG asset could be a new SVG file, or one of the existing SVG elements could be reused.
 These are stored within the `/css/svg` directory.
 Specify the new SVG file in your new theme file front matter by updateing the `svg_asset` property
+3. Add a favicon %%%UPDATE%%%

 #### Non-colour updates to themes